-Pace: Students must demonstrate they are making progress towards the completion of the degree by earning a minimum number of credits each semester.
-The pace required is calculated by dividing the cumulative number of credits earned by the cumulative number of credits attempted.
-A student must have earned a minimum of 67% of all credits attempted after each academic year.
+Pace: federal regulations require that a student must make steady progress toward the completion of their degree.
+This pace is calculated by dividing the total cumulative hours earned by the cumulative number of hours attempted.
+A student must have earned a minimum of 67 percent of all hours attempted after each academic year.

 Time Frame: federal regulations also specify that a student must complete their degree within 150 percent of the published length of the program.
-At Furman, students must earn at least 128 credits to earn the bachelor’s degree.
-Accordingly, the maximum time frame for students to receive federal aid is 192 attempted credits.
-There is no appeal for exceeding the maximum time-to-degree standard.
+At Furman, students are required to earn 128 credits to graduate meaning the maximum time frame for a student to receive federal aid is 192 attempted credits.
+There is no appeal process for the maximum time frame regulation.

 For all measures of satisfactory academic progress, credits attempted include all work at Furman plus any credits earned elsewhere that contribute toward the degree such as AP, IB, and transfer credits.
 The qualifying grade point average remains the Furman GPA which excludes course grades from any other institution.

 Students receiving federal aid are evaluated at the end of each academic year.
-Federal aid programs affected are Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study, Federal Perkins Loan, Federal Direct Loan, and Federal Direct Parent Loan for Undergraduate Students (PLUS).
+Federal aid programs affected are Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study, Federal Direct Loan, and Federal Direct Parent Loan for Undergraduate Students (PLUS).

-Students who are not meeting SAP standards at the end of the academic year are notified via their campus email account.
-They cannot be awarded federal financial aid for the fall semester.
-The email advises them to write a formal letter of appeal to be considered for the award of aid on a probationary status via a successful appeal.
+Furman students who are not meeting satisfactory academic progress standards at the end of the academic year are notified via their campus email account.
+These students will not be awarded federal financial aid for the upcoming semester, but may be considered for the award of aid on a probationary status via a successful appeal.

-Students may appeal by submitting written notification to a financial aid counselor explaining the mitigating circumstances involved and how the circumstances have, or will be, resolved must be submitted to the Office of Financial Aid.
+Students may appeal by submitting written notification to a financial aid counselor explaining the mitigating circumstances involved and how the circumstances have, or will be, resolved.
 Mitigating circumstances are typically considered to be any situation beyond the control of the student that might contribute to the failure of the student to maintain satisfactory academic progress.

-Some examples of mitigating circumstances include student illness, family issues, emotional distress, interpersonal problems, difficulty adjusting to college life, balancing school, employment obligations, etc. A financial aid counselor will determine if other circumstances documented by the student may be considered.
+Some examples of mitigating circumstances include student illness, family illness, other family problems, interpersonal problems with other students, problems adjusting to college life, balancing school, or employment obligations.
+A financial aid counselor will determine if other circumstances documented by the student may be considered.

 Appeal Decision Process

-If the appeal is approved, the financial aid counselor will award aid for one semester only on a probationary basis.
-The student will be sent an email explaining that if the student fails to make satisfactory academic progress for that semester, financial aid will not be awarded for any future semesters unless an additional SAP appeal is submitted and approved.
+If the appeal is approved, the financial aid counselor will award aid only for one semester on a probationary status.
+The student will be sent an email explaining that if the student fails to make satisfactory academic progress for that semester, financial aid will not be awarded in the future unless an additional appeal is submitted and approved.
 All instructions will be sent again to the student.

-When a subsequent appeal is submitted, the financial aid counselor can follow the same procedures.
-However, students who are not meeting SAP standards during multiple semesters are likely to be presented to the Financial Aid Appeals Committee for review.
+When a subsequent appeal is submitted, the financial aid counselor may approve it and follow the same procedures.
+However, students who are not meeting satisfactory academic standards for consecutive or multiple terms are likely to be presented to the financial aid appeals committee for review.